EraldyHq/kubee/docs/site/kubee-helmet-chart-dev.md

       #  "stable" - can be installed
       #  "incubator" - been developed
       #  "deprecated" - no more maintained
+  # A lead, the description in Chart.yaml is a short description
-  chart.kubee/category: monitoring
+  chart.kubee/lead: "A big lead" chart.kubee/category: monitoring
   chart.kubee/kind: "crds"
     #  "app"  - apps